Answer all the questions

 Topic: Drama

-⭐ Pantomime refers to a form of performance where actors use only body movements and facial expressions to convey the story, without speaking any words.
-This type of performance is based entirely on non-verbal communication.
+Pantomime is a type of performance where actors use only their body movements and facial expressions to tell a story, without speaking.
+It is a way of telling a story without words.

 Explanation: